open-compensation-token-license/license-token-website/wikisrc/nft-and-digital-signatures.md

 While the integration of NFTs and digital signatures offers numerous benefits, certain challenges persist:

 ### 1. Environmental Impact

 NFT transactions, primarily conducted on the Ethereum blockchain, can have a substantial carbon footprint due to energy-intensive Proof-of-Work mechanisms.
 As awareness increases, there is a pressing need for more sustainable solutions or blockchains with lower energy consumption.
+For more on this, see [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### 2. Accessibility and Understanding

 Participation in the NFT space requires a degree of technical literacy.
 As such, initiatives to improve user education on NFTs, blockchain, and digital signatures are crucial to expand accessibility.

 ### 3. Legal Recognition

 Digital signatures are legally recognized in many jurisdictions, yet regulatory clarity on NFTs remains in infancy.
 Establishing universal standards and legal frameworks will be vital for mainstream adoption.

 ## Conclusion